+Everyone gets sad, but how often is too often?
+Do you find that you're sad most of the time?
+That might be something that needs attention.
 Sadness is a common emotion some people feel as often as once per day depending on the what's happening in their lives.
 We may hear or read a tragic news story and feel sadness for the family involved.
-We may hear of the death of a friend, extended family member, or even the death of someone belonging to a co-worker and experience sadness.
-These are events that evoke feelings of empathy within us and cause us to feel sadness.
+We might hear devastating news such as the death of a friend, extended family member.
+These are events that evoke the feeling of sadness within us.

-Sometimes we may wake up feeling sad.
-This could be due to a troubling dream.
+When you wake up feeling sad you could have experienced something traumatic while asleep; you had a nightmare or an intense dream.
 Dreams are our subconscious mind's way of working through complex issues.
-Our mind may have been hard at work during our sleep to help us deal with some past or current conflict that we have not had time, or allowed time to deal with during our waking hours.
-The waking sadness could also be due to some small, seemingly harmless event such as not saying goodnight to your child or your spouse before going to sleep.
+Our minds work overtime while we sleep to help us deal with past or current conflicts that we have not had time to deal with while awake.
+Waking up with sadness could also be due to some small harmless event such as not saying goodnight to your child or your spouse before going to sleep.

-If you're someone who analyzes your actions, this sadness can feel persistent and troubling to you.
-You may struggle to let go of these sad thoughts because the thought of not saying goodnight is repeating over and over again in your mind, Even something as simple as feeling anger toward a pet and not patting it on the head to say you were sorry for having those feelings.
+If you're someone who analyzes your actions, sadness can feel persistent and troubling to you.
+You may struggle to let go of sad thoughts because the thought of not saying goodnight is repeating over and over again in your mind.
+Even something like feeling anger toward a pet and not patting it on the head to say you were sorry for having those feelings.
 We would not equate either of these with our sadness because they do not seem important or significant enough to warrant being sad about; however, some individuals do not like leaving things unresolved before going to bed.

 Accepting Your Feelings

-Before you begin exploring the reason for your sadness, you first need to accept that feeling.
+Before you begin exploring the reason for your sadness, first accept your feelings.
 Remember this: your feelings are valid because you feel them.
-They are real, and you don't need to judge yourself for having any feelings.
+They are real, and you don't need to judge yourself for having them.
 Accept the fact that you are sad and that's okay right now.
 You may think to feel sad means you're weak or overly emotional.
-Yet, everyone experiences sadness at some time in their life, no matter how strong or stoic they may seem.
+Everyone experiences sadness at some time in their life, no matter how strong or stoic they may seem.

 Just because that person seems not to be sad, doesn't mean they aren't.
-We are not mind-readers no matter how intuitive we are.
+We are not minded readers no matter how intuitive we are.
 You don't know how someone is coping with their feelings.
-They could be profoundly sad or depressed even, and you just don't know.
-But this is about you, not them.
-You might need assurance that it's okay to feel sad and that's okay too!
+They could be profoundly sad or depressed even, and you have no idea.
+This is about you, not them and you might need assurance that it's okay to feel sad and that's okay too!
 It has nothing to do with your character as a person.
-Your counselor is there to offer support and comfort as you go through this time.
+An online counselor is there to offer support and comfort as you go through this time.